Stuycs-K/final-project-8-xiej-yec/WORKLOG.md

 HOMEWORK: Attempt to add movement functions (able to add UP/DOWN/LEFT/RIGHT movement, but troubled by diagonal movement)

+### 5/24/23

+CLASSWORK: Change movement functions to be smoother through the use of booleans for each important key (thanks Mr. K).
+Rest of class time spent figuring out how to git merge.

+HOMEWORK: Add shooting methods by having a method in Weapon spawn a bullet and a method in Bullet for moving. mousePressed() and mouseReleased() spawn the bullets and draw() moves them.
+Also limited the movement conditionals in draw() so that both player and bullet do not move offscreen.
+Also have a limiter in the Bullet class, though that limiter is unimportant.

 ## GROUP MEMBER 2 (Casey Ye)